 What’s Happening in June in NYC

-Travel back in time to the Roaring Twenties with a popular lawn party on Governors Island, or ferry over to Randalls Island instead for a three-day music festival that’s one of the city’s most popular events.
+Though there are fun things to do in all five boroughs, June is an especially great time to get out and explore New York City’s islands.
+You can travel back in time to the Roaring Twenties with a popular lawn party on Governors Island, or ferry over to Randall’s Island for a three-day music festival that’s one of the city’s most popular concert series.

 Whether you prefer jazz music or pop, rainbows or scales, these are five of the most exciting events coming to New York City in June.